 Navigli is a great place to visit during the day if you fancy exploring some authentic, possibly quite noisy neighborhood of canals and passages.

-Taking a walk along the charming canals, and getting lost on hidden alleyways is always leading to find unexpected gems.
+Taking a walk along the charming canals, and getting lost on hidden alleyways is always leading to finding unexpected gems.

 You can also visit the Basilica di San Lorenzo church, art galleries, try some great street food, or sunbathe near the Darsena canal.